 I read an article where the author argued that one needs four things for an accomplished life.
 He claimed you need to first maximize your potential (physical, mental, & spiritual).
 I’m working on that daily.
 Second, you should build, create, design (write books, draw, make music, build a house).
 I am doing that too.
 Third, you need to live your own life (figure out your unique life purpose and follow your own path).
 Well, there’s the rub.
 I don’t know what my unique purpose is yet.
 Finally, he said you need to love others.

 Second, I need to focus on the creative writing course I enrolled in at Udemy.
 In my youth, my passion was writing fiction.
 However, after years of writing legal decisions and opinions, I have lost my creativity.
 I want to rekindle that interest.
-I will write a novel or memoir in 2019!
+I will begin to write something before the year is over!

 Third, whether I’m moving or staying put, I need to start occupying my time with volunteering or a part-time job.
 I’ve been reluctant to do anything because I want to move.
 The worst thing is to find a job/volunteer position only to leave two months later.
-I have been there, done that.
-I have contacted one nonprofit to volunteer and met with the owner.
-I am also looking at two other nonprofits who need volunteers.
+Been there, done that.
+I did work for one nonprofit and volunteered at three Pop Culture conventions this summer.
+However, since I will be renting in Vegas for a year, I need to work on something local.
+In December, I am volunteering at a Financial Literacy course for young adults.
+I will be playing the role of a clothes seller.